Jasoncmc2002/cs651-project/README.md

 Author: Mingchen Cai

+This is final project by Mingchen Cai for cs651 winter 2025, University of Waterloo.

 Demo video:(run the whole system with default options) https://www.youtube.com/watch?v=UGnoctdpgPE

+If you have trouble running the code, or access to the video, please contact me via email: cmc2002730@gmail.com or m42cai@uwaterloo.ca

 Static datasource (in directory archive): https://www.kaggle.com/datasets/gpreda/reddit-wallstreetsbets-posts/data Dynamic datasource: Reddit API